EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

 ## Configuration options in docker compose

-The customization of a docker-compose.yml file depends on its configuration options, these will tell each of the services how to behave.

-There are many configuration variables, which you can consult in the [official Docker documentation](https://docs.docker.com/compose/compose-file/) So that you don't have to read them all, here are some of the most important ones.
+There are many configuration variables, which you can consult in the [official Docker documentation](https://docs.docker.com/compose/compose-file/), but since you're already here, trust me, you don't have to read them all, I'll let you know the most useful ones.

 ### image